GienekP/menu4car/README.md

 The add-ons: cmdline arguments, optimization, compression, cartridge handling, 4-page navigation, xex flasher generation - Jakub Husak

-The apultra decompressor by xxl (incompatibility of apultra compressed output with aplib spec fixed by him, also)
+The apultra decompressor by xxl (incompatibility of apultra compressed output with aplib spec fixed by him, also); also zx0 decompressor by him.

 The apultra compressor by Emmanuel Marty.